-How to Decide What and How to Paint
+How to Decide What to Paint and How to Do It

 How to Approach a New Painting and Plan it Successfully